 Figure 2 illustrates the relationship between the hazard level, damages, and the number of VDPOs.
 Panel A shows some fatalities and casualties in Level 1 of floods and storms.
 The damages increased in Level 2, including extremely large numbers.
 Level 3 also records damages, but not with extreme numbers, probably due to the smaller number of pairs experienced Level 3.
 Panel B shows that while the damages in earthquakes are limited in Levels 1 and 2 (i.e., the intensity of lower and upper 5), they increase with Levels.
 Although we only have 5 observations, the damage in Level 5 is massive.
-In both Panels, the lines indicating municipalities with the above-median number of VDPOs are located below.
-This suggests that municipalities with better social capital are better able to mitigate damages given the hazard level they experience.
+In both Panels, the lines indicating municipalities with better social capital are better able to mitigate damages given the hazard level they experience.
 Note that this figure does not necessarily correspond to our regression analysis since we include municipality fixed effect in our model to examine within-municipality variation in the number of VDPOs.
 Figure 2 presents patterns by simply splitting the sample municipalities with the median of VDPOs for illustration purposes.